 Poetry: The Waltz by Dorothy Parker.
 A clever

 Music: Christina Perri, A Thousand Years.
 This beautiful and sweet Viennese Waltz has become a classic choice for a bride and groom’s first dance.
 (Bring the tissues.)

 Speech: Can’t you just hear your Mama saying, “I’m so glad you enjoyed your dinner.
 Now, how about you waltz on over to the sink and do those dishes?”
 (Ah, Ma!)

 Movies: “The Last Waltz” The rock group The Band gave its farewell concert on Nov.
 25, 1976 at San Francisco’s Winterland Ballroom.
 As a matter of fact, a young Martin Scorsese filmed and directed the 1978 movie.
-Sit back and enjoy some of the best of rock ‘n’ roll, including stunning guest performances by legends such as Bob Dylan, Neil Young, Van Morrison, and Joni Mitchell.
+Sit back and enjoy some of the best of rock ‘n’ roll ever created, including stunning guest performances by legends Bob Dylan, Neil Young, Van Morrison, and Joni Mitchell.
 (Watch this movie and you’ll learn about the history of

 Quinceanera Waltz: A sweet tradition as many Latino girls celebrate their 15th birthday and their transition into adulthood.
 With this in mind, the Quince Waltz is the first time she is permitted to dance in public.
 (What a nice head-start to have already learned to Waltz at 15 years old.)

 The Waltz is a pretty cool dance with a lot of history.
 The basic step is a Box Step and couldn’t be easier to learn.
 So, find a teacher and make the Waltz a part of your life.